adamwdraper/flexview/README.md

 opacity: 0;
 ```

-It has two types of children and can contain any number of them that it will display side by side:
+It has two types of children for content and can contain any number of them that it will display side by side:

 ```
 <div class="view">